 Employment evidence includes an employer letter (on letterhead, stating position, salary, tenure, and approved leave dates), recent payslips (3–6 months), employment contract, and a No Objection Certificate (NOC) confirming your employer approves your travel.

-Employment documents are essential UK visa supporting documents because they demonstrate financial stability and a compelling reason to return home.
+Employment documents are essential UK visa supporting documents because they demonstrate both financial stability and a compelling reason to return home.
 Whether applying for a tourist visa or business visitor visa, strong employment evidence significantly strengthens your application.

 What Should the Employment Letter Include?